The Mystery of Living Water and Blood in Scripture: Symbolism and Fulfillment

 Regarding “living water,” we read, “And the Spirit of God was hovering over the face of the waters” (Genesis 1:2).
 The sages expound that the hovering Spirit is that of the Messiah, the soul of creation itself, for they tell us the Messianic era is the full realization of the world that God envisioned at the time of creation.[vi]
 Thus, we read, “All things were made through Him, and without Him nothing was made that was made” (John 1:3).

-Before God sent forth John, a kohen of the Aaronic priesthood, to Baptize Israel with water, He gave Israel a purification ritual through water immersion, called a mikvah (which is an immersion pool).
+Before God sent forth John, a kohen of the Aaronic priesthood, to Baptize Israel with water, He gave Israel a purification ritual through water immersion, called a mikvah (an immersion pool).
 The mikvah was a type for the coming redemption of the Messiah.
 To the nation of Israel, the mikvah offered a remarkable gift of purity and holiness, even if only temporary, until Christ would come and fulfill the Law of Moses.

+Jewish Law (Halachah—the administration of the Mosaic Covenant) recognizes the world’s natural bodies of water as “waters of Divine source.”
+For example, oceans, rivers, wells, and spring-fed lakes.
+These living waters are considered pure because no human has assisted in their formation.
+Jewish Law necessitates the construction of man-made mikvahs to collect these Divine water sources for ritual purification.[vii]
 At Mount Sinai, before the officiation of the Old Covenant, the Israelites were required to consecrate themselves, and according to oral tradition, they used a mikvah.[viii]
 Miriam’s Well (Be’erah shel Miriam—referenced in the Talmud) is believed to be the spring that miraculously provided the mikvah water for their consecration.[ix]
-It is thought that Aaron and his sons were later consecrated into their priesthood by their immersion in this same mikvah.
+It is thought that Aaron and his sons were later consecrated into their priesthood by immersion in this same mikvah.

-Although not explicitly mentioned in the Old Testament, the water libation ceremony observed in the Temple during the Feast of Tabernacles (Sukkot) was an oral tradition believed to have been received at Mount Sinai when the Torah was given to Israel (Halachah l'Moshe mi-Sinai).
+After the construction of the Tabernacle and then the Temple in Jerusalem, the priests and any Jewish person desiring to enter the house of God were required to immerse themselves in a mikvah.
+On the Day of Atonement (Yom Kippur), the high priest was commanded first to immerse himself in a mikvah lest he die in God’s presence.
+Although not explicitly mentioned in the Old Testament, the water libation ceremony observed in the Temple during the Feast of Tabernacles (Sukkot) was an oral tradition believed to have been received at Mount Sinai when the Torah was given to Israel (Halachah l’Moshe mi-Sinai).
 All burnt sacrifices in the Temple were accompanied by a flour offering and pouring of wine on the altar.
 These represented the blood of the covenant.
 During the libation ceremony, water taken from the Temple mikvah was poured on the altar as a libation that accompanied the daily morning sacrifice.[x]

 Today, the mikvah is an integral part of a conversion to Judaism, purification before burial, purification of a bride and groom before their wedding, and most significantly, for monthly purification by menstruant women and after childbirth.[xi]
 In other words, the mikvah is integral to every aspect of Jewish life.
 It brings us full circle—from our birth to our marriage and eventual death.
 As we read, “What has been will be again, what has been done will be done again” (Ecclesiastes 1:9).
+The rabbis prophetically teach that the mikvah waters have the power to purify and consecrate.
+I love this quote that reveals their insight into its hidden mystery:

 “The mikvah personifies both the womb and the grave; the portals to life and afterlife.
 In both, the person is stripped of all power and prowess.
 In both, there is a mode of total reliance, complete abdication of control.
 Immersion in the mikvah can be understood as a symbolic act of self-abnegation, the conscious suspension of the self as an autonomous force.”